Stravaig-Projects/Stravaig.ShortCode/release-notes/wip-release-notes.md

 ### Dependabot

+- Bump Microsoft.Extensions.Configuration.Json from 3.1.11 to 3.1.12
 - Bump Microsoft.Extensions.DependencyInjection.Abstractions from 3.1.11 to 3.1.12
+- Bump Microsoft.Extensions.Logging.Abstractions from 3.1.11 to 3.1.12
+- Bump Microsoft.Extensions.Options from 3.1.11 to 3.1.12
+- Bump Microsoft.Extensions.Options.ConfigurationExtensions from 3.1.11 to 3.1.12
 - Bump Microsoft.NET.Test.Sdk from 16.8.3 to 16.9.1- Bump NUnit from 3.13.0 to 3.13.1
 - Bump Stravaig.Extensions.Logging.Diagnostics from 0.3.1 to 0.3.2